 Zaragoza is an ideal city to explore on foot.
 Its old town is delimited by the Ebro River, and many of its monuments and places of interest are set close together.

 Hvordan bevege seg rundt

 The city also has an excellent public transport service linking the centre with the neighbourhoods on the outskirts.
-A good way to get around Zaragoza is on its city buses which run from about 5.30 am-0.30 am, although timetables vary according to the route.
-To get around at night, there are seven night bus routes known as 'búhos' ('owls') that run from 1 to 6 am.
-These night buses only run on Saturday nights and on of public holidays.
+A good way to get around Zaragoza is on its city buses which run from about 5:30 am-12:30 am, although timetables vary according to the route.
+To get around at night, there are seven night bus routes known as búhos ("owls") that run from 1 to 6 am.
+The night buses only run on Saturday nights and on public holidays.

-Zaragoza also has the tram as a transport mode.
-Another option is to move around by car, or on electric bicycles, or by renting a bike to make the most of all the kilometres of bike lanes in the city.
+Zaragoza also has the tram as a mode of transport.
+There is also the option of moving around by car or on electric bicycles, as well as renting a bike to make the most of all the kilometres of bike lanes in the city.